tiferrei/PEDASI/docs/source/ref_applications_api.rst

             {
                 "status": "error",
-                "message": "Data set does not exist within this data source" }
+                "message": "Dataset does not exist within this data source" }

        - Parameter dataset_id did not refer to a valid dataset within this data source